 For those who are inclined towards public service and want to serve the nation, the Judiciary can be a worthwhile option.
-Not only you get a chance to remain closely connected with the law profession throughout your life, but also get a chance to offer your services for the betterment of society.
-It offers a safe and career with a lot of financial benefits and gains.
+Not only do you get a chance to remain closely connected with the law profession throughout your life, but also get a chance to offer your services for the betterment of society.
+It offers a safe career with a lot of financial benefits and gains.
 But, making a career in the Indian Judiciary is not a cakewalk.
 To make a career in the Indian judiciary system, applicants need to clear entrance exams conducted by different authorities in India.
 Let’s discuss the career opportunities in the Indian Judiciary.

 Lower Judiciary Services

 Lower Judiciary Services comprises three cadres of judges: District Judges, Senior Civil Judges & Civil Judges (Junior Division).
 The law graduates from any recognized institution can apply for the exam conducted by the respective state public service commission or Delhi High Court.
 There is no experience required to apply for the lower judiciary services.
 Even the final year candidates can apply for the exam.
 The age of the candidates should be between 21-35 years.
 The syllabus for the exams can be found on the website of the commissions.
 It includes law subjects along with English, GK and the local language of the state.
 Entry through this avenue will assure you of timely promotions and secured employment early in your career.

 Higher Judiciary Services

 The Higher judicial services or HJS is the second avenue through which you may join the judicial services.
 This service is open for lawyers with a minimum of seven years of litigating practice as a member of the Bar Council of India (BCI).
 The age limit of the candidates is between 21-35 years.
 Candidates have to appear for a Judicial Services Examination to enter the HJS.
 The syllabus for the exam is available on the website of the commissions.
 If you clear the exam, you can be posted as an additional district judge, which significantly hastens promotional prospects.